2018 14

 Chateau Latour pictured on a sunny day in April 2018

-The soil's surface is a deep layer of gravel containing small and big stones, while the subsoil is a mixture of clay, marl, and sand.
-Grape varieties used are Cabernet Sauvignon (75%), Merlot (20 %), Cabernet Franc (4%) and Petit Verdot (1%).
-Vines are on average 40 years old, and vinification is carried out in stainless steel vats.
-Latour matures 18 months in 100% new barrels.
+The soil's surface is a deep layer of gravel containing small and large stones, while the subsoil is a mixture of clay, marble, and sand.
+The grape varieties used are Cabernet Sauvignon (75%), Merlot (20%), Cabernet Franc (4%), and Petit Verdot (1%).
+The vines are, on average, 40 years old, and the wine is aged for 18 months in 100% new barrels.

-Most of the tasting notes below originate from an impressive tasting of 30 vintages of Latour in March 2006 in Copenhagen.
-Sadly, not all wines were pristine as they were collected at different auctions and from private investors.
-They could have travelled around the world several times before they ended in the hands of the person who arranged this tasting.
+Many of the tasting notes below are from a March 2006 tasting in Copenhagen of 30 vintages of Latour.
+However, not all wines were in pristine condition, as they were purchased at different auctions and from private collectors.
+They had probably traveled the world several times before meeting the person who arranged the tasting.

 -----